 The types of work you can do with a Working Holiday Visa in Korea are pretty restricted.
-You cannot work as a teacher, manager, researcher, artist, model, etc. The hospitality sector, like coffee shops, restaurants, guesthouses and hotels, are allowed.
-You can check the list of all the jobs prohibited here.
+You cannot work as a teacher, manager, researcher, artist, model, etc. The hospitality sector, like coffee shops, restaurants, guesthouses,

 According to your home country, restrictions on working hours and how long you can work for the same company differ.
 Working hours tend to be limited to 25 hours per week, but be sure to check before starting work.

-The minimum wage in Korea was raised 10,9% in 2019, from 7,530 won to 8,350 won per hour.
+The minimum wage in Korea was raised in 2022, from 8,720 KRW to 9,160 KRW per hour.
 Be aware of the minimum wage, as employers seeing that you’re a foreigner might try to hire you for under the minimum.
-However, as you are working legally, assert that you are entitled to at least 8,350 per hour.
+However, as you are working legally, assert that you are entitled to at least 9,160 won per hour.

 What do you have to do when you arrive in Korea?

 Alien Registration Card